 Do Dogs Dream?

 When your pet is lounging on the sofa in the land of nod, you might wonder why they’re whimpering and twitching, squeaking and jerking like we sometimes do while we sleep.
 Do dogs dream?
-The short answer is yes – just like us humans – and scientists have proved it.
+The short answer is yes – just like us humans – and it’s been proved by scientists.

 How can I tell that my dog is dreaming?